4th of July Featured in

 Cape Cod is very festive on Fourth of July with parties and fireworks all around the coast.
 Barnstable has a massive annual parade at 9 am in downtown that includes large floats, motorcycles, marching bands, dogs, bikes, and more.
 The parade starts on Railroad Avenue and ends at Village Hollow.

-4th of July Celebrations in Provincetown (canceled for 2020)
+4th of July in Provincetown (unconfirmed in 2021)

 Provincetown hosts four-day festivities that culminate on the Fourth with a parade that begins at 11 am along Commercial and Franklin Streets.
 After dark, fireworks light up the Provincetown Harbor.
 Bayside beaches are an excellent place to watch the firecrackers light up the night sky.